cd4d/cd4d.github.io/index.md

 This website showcases some projects I've been working on as part of my portfolio.
 It includes:

-- A [Full-stack React.js](webdev.html) application to save data, with user credentials
+- A [Full-stack React.js](webdev.html) application to bookmark links with preview, with user credentials
--  An [Angular 12](angular.html) front-end application displaying an editable portfolio of cryptocurrencies with live rates
+- 2 [React](react.html) front-end applications displaying an editable portfolio of cryptocurrencies with live rates , using Hooks or Redux/Redux-toolkit
-- 2 [React](react.html) versions of the editable portfolio, using Hooks or Redux
+-  An [Angular 12](angular.html) version of the editable cryptocurrencies portfolio
 - An [analysis using Python / Pandas](python.html) of Reddit users banned in 2018 and 2019 for political interference
 - [SQL analysis](SQL.html) of public data on liquor sales by the US state of Iowa
 - A [Tableau dashboard](tableau.html) visualization of the superstore sample dataset